fattouchsquall/AMFWebServicesClientBundle/Resources/doc/index.md

 [Read the whole configuration reference](01-config-reference.md)

-In SOAP section, If you declare the key of your web service in this config "my\_client", the id of service to be used for SOAP will be generated like this: `amf_webservices_client.soap.my_client`
+In SOAP section, If you declare the key of your web service in this config "my\_client", the id of service to be used for SOAP will be generated like this: `amf_web_services_client.soap.my_client`
-The same thing for ReST section, if you use "my\_client" as key, you'll have a service with an id `amf_webservices_client.rest.my_client` for this web service.
+The same thing for ReST section, if you use "my\_client" as key, you'll have a service with an id `amf_web_services_client.rest.my_client` for this web service.

 3) Usage
 -------------------------------